DickingAround/AIWorld6/README.txt

 *** 1 conn: 2 - a,b,c,d		e
 *** 0 conn: 1 - a,b,c	d	e
 *** 3 conn: x - a b b	d	e
+* why not easier?
+Like just pick a number and either + or - from it over time??
 * Did a proof of concept and I bet this is going to work.
 The species do wander all over the damn place.
 So, now we're going to give every agent a number.
 And over time, that number is going to wander.
 Initially people get a set of numbers at random (across the spectrum of color).
 We let the numbers wander *anywhere*.
 When we display them, we hash them down.
 When we do species, we can look at the real numbers and run a clustering algorithm. (we may need to learn how to implement that algorithm).
 We'll probably also need a number-wander modifier.
 Perhaps they shouldn't be an int but instead a float??
 Nah.
 With an int, we can still compress the color spectrum as much as we want.
 * It's even ok to have a variable color spectrum I think.
 * Now we have a speciation hash we trust.
 How do we use the species algorithm to learn about them??
 We have the algorithm in python, we could try finding a version in C. We could implement a version in C. Is there any way we could gather the per-agent data in C and implement it later?
 Of course.
 But we'll have to emit the statistics based on the hash algorithm.
 We can't roll them up on species anymore.